stefanbohacek/fediverse-explorations/content/contribute.md

 - while not required, **sharing your dataset and/or any code** you used to collect, analyze, and visualize the data is highly encouraged
 -

-See the [contact page](/contact) for details on how to get in touch.
+See the [contact page](/contact) for details on how to get in touch, or if you prefer, [open a pull request on GitHub](https://github.com/stefanbohacek/fediverse-explorations/blob/main/_data/article-list.json).